 We recognise the risk of modern slavery existing within our own business operations and throughout our supply chain.
-At CCEP, we have zero tolerance for work practices or other activities which: - contravene the human or other legal rights of any person we employ, contract or who is otherwise connected with our supply chain; and - are not representative of "doing business the right way" and in accordance with CCEP recognizes the responsibility for identification and management of human rights risks sits throughout our organization and is an ongoing process.
-Our Supply Chain Our People Our Business Appropriate engagement with direct and indirect Belief in our Modern Slavery Statement Comprehensive third-party supply assurance third-party labour program: • Completion of training, and compliance with • Facilitation of easy-to-access training for all • Physical audits of strategic suppliers and relevant policies and procedures employees additional ad-hoc audits on • Follow policies and report noncompliance using the frameworks and processes available • Follow internal reporting mechanisms that high-risk categories, usually conducted by TCCC on behalf of CCEP compliment policies • Participate in awareness raising activities • Online third-party audits for medium value • Self-assurance of tactical suppliers through the onboarding process
+At CCEP, we have zero tolerance for work practices or other activities which: - contravene the human or other legal rights of any person we employ, contract or who is otherwise connected with our supply chain; and - are not representative of "doing business the right way" and in accordance with our CoC.

+CCEP recognizes the responsibility for identification and management of human rights risks sits throughout our organization and is an ongoing process.
+Our People Our Business Appropriate engagement with direct and indirect third-party labour - Facilitation of easy-to-access training for all employees - Follow internal reporting mechanisms that compliment policies Our Supply Chain Comprehensive third-party supply assurance program: